TMA Studio Term 2 Classes now open!

 Spend thirty minutes in the galleries with an expert!
 Free with regular Museum admission and for Museum Members.
 RSVP to Brittny.Bevel@TampaMuseum.org.
 Upcoming programs:

 Connections is a free mental healthcare community art engagement program.
+Advanced registration is required for all sessions.
+Light snacks provided by SONO Café.

 Alzheimer’s, Dementia, and Memory Loss